 This combination is an insightful description of how we listen well.

 Recall that, in prayer, we listen before we speak.
-Does this describe how you listen to God?
+Do the elements of the Chinese symbol describe how you listen to God?

 In the last post, Martha manifested four negative elements of how not to listen well.
-In this post, Mary demonstrates five factors of how to listen well.
+In this post, Mary demonstrates five positive factors for listening well to God.

 Here are those five factors.

 Let’s revisit the scene in Martha's home.
 Click here and take a moment to read Luke 10:38-42.